top of page

 Looking after Pollinators in Athelhampton’s Historic Gardens

 We grow much more than fruit and vegetables in our Kitchen Garden.
 Lupin ‘The Pages’ Running through centre of the 1 acre walled garden is the central axis, with rich deep herbaceous borders filled with pink and blue, to attract pollinators into the garden.
-Prickly Sea Holly These plants are varied through the seasons, but at the moment you can come and see lupins, poppies, delphiniums, sea holly, and cornflowers amongst many others.
-Delphinium, Poppies, Lupin, and Knautia pr
+Prickly Sea Holly These plants are varied through the seasons, but at the moment in Athelhampton's historic gardens you can come and see lupins, poppies, delphiniums, sea holly, and cornflowers amongst many others.
+Delphin

 Juliet Braidwood